Hot Cocoa Day: Place Value Activities!

 - Start the music and play again!

 After the game, you can use the matching printables for independent practice or a quick assessment.
 These pages are also great for centers, morning work, or homework.

 I promise that your students will never get tired of playing FREEZE!
 Add it to your plans for:

 It’s truly the gift that keeps on giving to both students AND teachers!

 Hot Cocoa Dance

-I hope you love Hot Cocoa Day with Place Value Activities!
-Add some chocolate milk and paper cups to your cart and get ready for lots of fun!
-This is a special day that your kids will always remember, because you made learning FUN for them!
-If you’re looking for even more place value lessons and centers, click here.
+I hope you love Hot Cocoa Day with Place Value Activities.
+Add some chocolate milk and paper cups to your cart, and get ready for lots of fun!
+This is a special day that your kids will never forget because you made learning FUN for them.
+If you’re looking for even more place-value lessons and centers, check out Place Value Palooza!

-I can’t wait to hear which activities your students enjoyed the most!
-Leave comment below to tell us about your Hot Cocoa Day!
+I can’t wait to hear which activities your students enjoyed the most.
+Leave a comment below or over on Instagram to share about your Hot Cocoa Day!